 We will change your student over to distance learning today and the distance learning teacher will reach out to you or your child to explain how to access learning.
 The teacher will also have a method for your child to check in daily.
 During this time, if your child checks in daily, your child will not be marked absent.
+If your child is too sick to participate, please call the school to let us know.
+When your child feels better, please arrange with the teacher for make-up work.

-If, at any time, your child is too sick to participate, please let us know.
-When your child feels better, please contact the teacher for make-up work.
+You will receive messages regarding your child's symptoms; please help by following up accordingly.
+When your child meets the requirements to return to inperson learning, please let us know and we will move your child back to your child's former program.

-When your child meets the requirements to return to in-person learning, please let us know and we will move your child back to your child's current program.
-C. Expanded Illness Report Log
+C. Expanded Illness Report Log and Codes